-We estimate that the net proceeds to us from the sale of securities offered under this prospectus, after deducting the placement agent fees and our other estimated expenses, will be \$13.6 million, assuming we sell the maximum amount of common stock and warrants registered herein.
+We estimate that the net proceeds to us from the sale of securities offered under this prospectus, after deducting the placement agent fees and our other estimated expenses, will be \$ 13.5 million, assuming we sell the maximum amount of common stock and warrants registered herein.
 However, this is a best efforts Offering with no minimum, and no assurances can be given that we will receive significant proceeds.

 Each share of common stock will be sold at a price of \$ and will be accompanied by a five-year warrant to purchase up to one share of common stock for \$ per share.
 The common stock and warrants can only be purchased together in this Offering, but are immediately separable once purchased and will be issued separately.
-We will not receive proceeds from the warrants issued in connection with this Offering.
-However, if a warrant holder elects to exercise the warrants issued in this Offering, we may also receive up to \$ of net proceeds from the exercise of warrants, after deducting fees payable to Geller Biopharm in connection with the exercise of any warrants sold during the Offering.
+We will not receive proceeds from the warrants issued in connection with this Offering, If a warrant holder elects to exercise the warrants issued in this Offering, we may also receive up to \$ of proceeds from the exercise of warrants.
+The Agent, however, will not receive any fee or commission on any cash received by the Company upon exercise of any warrants issued in connection with the Offering.
 We cannot predict when or if the warrants will be exercised and it is possible that the warrants may expire and never be exercised.

-We expect to use the net proceeds from this Offering (including net proceeds resulting from the exercise of warrants, if any) for research and development related to our drug discovery, drug rescue and development, and regenerative medicine programs, capital expenditures, extinguishment of indebtedness, and other general corporate purposes.
+We expect to use the net proceeds from this Offering (including proceeds resulting from the exercise of warrants, if any) for research and development related to our drug discovery, drug rescue and development, and regenerative medicine programs, capital expenditures, extinguishment of indebtedness, and other general corporate purposes.
 Such indebtedness may include certain Subordinate Convertible Promissory Bridge Notes (Subordinate Notes).
 Under the terms of the Subordinate Notes, assuming the Offering results in gross proceeds to us of at least \$10.0 million, the principal and accrued interest due thereunder, totaling approximately \$2.5 million at July 1, 2014 (the Conversion Amount), automatically converts into securities substantially similar to those issued in connection with the Offering (Automatic Conversion).
 The number of shares of common stock and warrants to be issued in connection with the Automatic Conversion is determined by multiplying the Conversion Amount by 1.25, and dividing the resulting number by the price per share of common stock and warrants sold in the Offering.
 Notwithstanding the Automatic Conversion, holders of Subordinate Notes may elect to receive cash payment of their Subordinate Notes by delivering written notice to us of their election to receive cash within three business days after receiving written notification of our completion of sales resulting in gross proceeds of at least \$10.0 million from the Offering.
-Assuming all holders of Subordinate Notes.
+Assuming all holders of Subordinate Notes leect to receive cash rather than securities issuable in connection with the Automatic Conversion, we anticipate using approximately \$2.5 million in proceeds from the Offering to pay, in full, all amounts due and payable under the terms of the Subordinate Notes.